Kolten Wong Player Props: Mariners vs. Padres

 Padres Pitching Rankings

-- The Padres pitching staff is 19th in the league with a collective 8.6 strikeouts per nine innings.
+- The Padres pitching staff ranks 16th in the league with a collective 8.7 strikeouts per nine innings.

-- The Padres have the seventh-ranked team ERA among all MLB pitching staffs (3.79).
+- The Padres' 3.80 team ERA ranks seventh among all league pitching staffs.

-- Padres pitchers combine to allow 63 total home runs at a clip of 1.1 per game (to rank 11th in baseball).
+- Padres pitchers combine to rank 12th in baseball in home runs allowed (65 total, 1.1 per game).

-- Musgrove gets the start for the Padres, his eighth of the season.
-He is 3-2 with a 4.71 ERA and 34 strikeouts in 36 1/3 innings pitched.
+- Wacha (5-2) gets the starting nod for the Padres in his 12th start of the season.
+He's put together a 3.48 ERA in 62 2/3 innings pitched, with 57 strikeouts.

-- In his last time out on Thursday, the right-hander threw six innings against the Miami Marlins, giving up no earned runs while surrendering three hits.
+- His most recent time out was on Saturday against the Chicago Cubs, when the right-hander went 4 2/3 innings, surrendering two earned runs while allowing three hits.

-- The 30-year-old has an ERA of 4.71, with 8.4 strikeouts per nine innings, in seven games this season.
-Opponents are batting .262 against him.

 © 2023 Data Skrive.
 All rights reserved.